renatoargh/coding-session/README.md

 npm run dev
 ```

-Then go the `http://localhost:3000` on your browser
+Then go the `http://localhost:3000` on your browser and add some list items

+## UI Preview

 ![UI Example](./ui-example.jpeg)